TalCordova/RS_Coller_TAU_26B/README.md

 # Recommender Systems — TA Session Notebooks
 ### Tel-Aviv University · Coller School of Management · Semester B 2026

-This repository contains three Google Colab notebooks used in the TA sessions of the Recommender Systems course.
+This repository contains Google Colab notebooks used in the TA sessions of the Recommender Systems course.
 The notebooks build on each other sequentially — each one picks up where the previous left off.

 The slides for this session can be found [here](https://docs.google.com/presentation/d/1jjdi-QIrcRPyKd0FAdInjVFw3YSNbQXXgjGV6qGDi60/edit?slide=id.p1#slide=id.p1).